 Hotels: Let’s just say that a stay in a Russian hotel near the former Volga German colonies will be part of the “experience” of visiting the colonies of your ancestors.
-All hotels are clean and safe, and comfortable according to Russian standards.
-Each double room will have two twin beds and a private bath (single room upgrades are available at an additional cost).
+All hotels are clean and comfortable according to Russian standards.
+Each room will have a private bath.
+Single room upgrades are available at an additional cost.
 There may not be cable TV (or TV at all in some places).
 There should be WiFi available in all of the hotels where we will be staying, although the best signal may be in the hotel lobby.

 In general, if you adopt the attitude that food is a part of the experience of this trip, you will be happy!
 Particularly on the days when we are visiting the former colonies, lunch may be “picnic style” with a boxed-lunch or tasty food prepared by local hosts.
 Options will be limited to what’s provided.
 If you are really finicky about your food, it will be best to pack some snacks in your daily backpack.